When you have dozens of sites open, favicons can help you keep track of different web pages.

-These icons are known as favicons.
-Not only can they help boost your visibility in a browser full of open tabs — they can also help strengthen your brand’s identity.
+Favicons are icons that appear on the tab for a page along with the page’s title.
+Not only can they help boost visibility in your customers’ browsers, but they can also help strengthen your brand’s identity.

 What is a favicon?

 A favicon is a browser icon that represents a brand or website.
-Most often seen next to a web page’s title in browser tabs, favicons can also be found in address bars, bookmark lists, search results pages, toolbars, browser history, and other places across the web.
+Most often seen next to a web page’s title in browser tabs, favicons can also be found in address bars, bookmark lists, search engine results pages (SERPs), toolbars, browser history, and other places across the web.